Google Business Profile Services in South Africa

 Profile architecture

-Categories, services, descriptions, media, and business data need to support the markets and services you actually want to rank for.
+Categories, services, descriptions, media, and business data need to support the markets and services you want to rank for.

 Review momentum